changeworld/azure-docs.pl-pl/articles/iot-dps/how-to-provision-multitenant.md

-## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Przygotowywanie środowiska deweloperskiego zestawu SDK C usługi Azure IoT
+## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Prepare the Azure IoT C SDK development environment

-W tej sekcji zostanie sklonować zestawu SDK C usługi IoT platformy Azure na każdej maszynie Wirtualnej.
-Zestaw SDK zawiera próbki, który będzie symulowanie urządzenia dzierżawy, inicjowanie obsługi administracyjnej z każdego regionu.
+In this section, you will clone the Azure IoT C SDK on each VM.
+The SDK contains a sample that will simulate a tenant's device provisioning from each region.

-1. Dla każdej maszyny Wirtualnej, należy zainstalować **Cmake**, **g ++** , **gcc**, i [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) przy użyciu następujących poleceń:
+1. For each VM, install **Cmake**, **g++** , **gcc**, and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) using the following commands:

     ```bash
     sudo apt-get update